 Twin-Twin Transfusion Syndrome (TTTS)

-Twin-twin transfusion syndrome (TTTS) is a condition in which the blood passes unequally between identical twins that share a placenta.
+Twin-twin transfusion syndrome (TTTS) is a condition in which the blood passes unequally between twins that share a placenta.
 The smaller twin (donor) pumps blood to the larger twin (recipient).
 Without intervention, the condition can be fatal for both twins.
 Accurate diagnosis is extremely important in distinguishing TTTS from other related anomalies, such as selective intrauterine growth restriction (sIUGR).
 The Center for Fetal Diagnosis and Treatment at CHOP manages pregnancies diagnosed with these conditions and offers a variety of treatment options, including fetal surgery.

 CHOP’s Center for Fetal Diagnosis and Treatment offers an unmatched level of care for babies with prenatally diagnosed birth defects.
 Our team is among the most experienced in the world, and includes pioneers in fetal medicine.
 Learn about our expertise and approach to care, and why that means better outcomes for your baby.